Welcome to Year 2's Learning Page.

 We have also been finding out about the amazing life of Mary Seacole, as part of Black History Month, and imagined what a day in her life during the Crimean War would be like so that we could write a diary entry from her point of view.
 What an incredible lady!

-This term we welcomed Richard, a volunteer from Greenpeace.
+We also welcomed Richard, a volunteer from Greenpeace.
 He spoke to the children about endangered animals and the children learned how we can help to protect the world's Orangutan population by only using products with sustainably produced palm oil.

 In maths, we have been revisiting place value and number facts and have been using a range of practical resources to secure our understanding of the place value of 2-digit numbers.
 We’ve also been discovering how to use our knowledge of small number facts to help us know the number facts of much bigger numbers.
 For instance, if I know that 4 + 6 = 10 then I also know that 14+6 = 20 and 40 +60 = 100!
+We also did some outdoor measuring and used metre ruler sticks to find objects bigger and smaller than a metre.

-We’ve been learning all about the continents of the world in geography and finding out about the 7 wonders of the world.
+We have been learning all about the continents of the world in geography and finding out about the 7 wonders of the world.
 We have mapped the continents, the oceans and the equator and learnt where to find cold, temperate, warm and tropical climates and what sort of animals live there.
 In addition, we have been learning about compass directions and used them to direct our partners on a trip around the world!

 We conducted an experiment in science to find out what plants really need to grow and made some very interesting discoveries!
 Did you know that a seed can germinate and grow without soil?
 We have grown our own sunflowers and French beans from seeds, found out about how plants spread their seeds and why leaves are green!
 We have been practising the scientific skills of observing, making predictions and thinking about ways to ensure a fair test.